StarRocks/starrocks/docs/administration/Cluster_administration.md

 5. Repeat the above procedures to upgrade other Broker nodes.

-## Roll back StarRocks
+## Downgrade StarRocks

-All StarRocks versions support rollbacks.
-You need to first roll back the FEs, then the BEs, and finally the Brokers in a cluster.
-If an exception occurs after you upgrade a cluster, you can perform the following steps to roll back the cluster to the previous version.
+All StarRocks versions support downgrading.
+You need to first downgrade the FEs, then the BEs, and finally the Brokers in a cluster.
+If an exception occurs after you upgrade a cluster, you can perform the following steps to downgrade the cluster to the previous version.
 This way, you can quickly recover the cluster.

 ### Before you begin

-- Distribute the BE and FE binary files for old versions of BE and FE to the deployment directory of BE and FE.
+1. Distribute the BE and FE binary files for old versions of BE and FE to the deployment directory of BE and FE.

-  - For a minor version rollback (for example, from 2.0.y to 2.0.x), you only need to replace **starrocks_be** for the BEs and **starrocks-fe.jar** for the FEs.
+    - For a minor version downgrading (for example, from 2.0.y to 2.0.x), you only need to replace **starrocks_be** for the BEs and **starrocks-fe.jar** for the FEs.
-  - For a major version rollback (for example, from 2.x.x to 2.0.x), you need to replace the **bin** and **lib** folders of the BEs and replace the **bin**, **lib**, and **spark-dpp** for FEs.
+    - For a major version downgrading (for example, from 2.x.x to 2.0.x), you need to replace the **bin** and **lib** folders of the BEs and replace the **bin**, **lib**, and **spark-dpp** for FEs.

+2. Before downgrading StarRocks v2.2 and later versions, you must add the item `ignore_unknown_log_id=true` to the FE configuration files **fe.conf** on all FE nodes.
+Otherwise, StarRocks may fail to restart.
+When CheckPoint is completed after StarRocks is restarted, you can then set `ignore_unknown_log_id` to `false`, and restart all FE nodes to allow the change to take effect.

-### Roll back FE
+### Downgrade FE

-You must roll back all Follower FE nodes first and then the Leader FE node.
+You must downgrade all Follower FE nodes first and then the Leader FE node.

 1. Navigate to the FE working directory and stop the FE node.